ArsenicPurple/Magic_Combat/README.md

 # Magic_Combat
 A Minecraft Mod focusing on a new competetive combat system using wands with various spells.
-Will also progression with bosses and other styles of weapon to compete with the wand variety.
+Will also add progression with bosses and other styles of weapon to compete with the wand variety.